echoCTF/echoCTF.RED/docs/DOCKER-COMPOSE.md

 sudo ip netns exec $pid ip route add default via 10.0.160.1
 ```

-Make sure you configure the host dockerd daemon to have its API to listen tcp
-to the new `private` network.
-However since the network becomes available only
+Make sure you configure the host dockerd daemon to have its API listen to the new `private` network.
-after dockerd starts you will have to bind to _`0.0.0.0`_ (ie `-H tcp://0.0.0.0:2376`)
+However since the network becomes available only after dockerd starts you will have to bind to _`0.0.0.0`_ (ie `-H tcp://0.0.0.0:2376`)

 More information about enabling docker API https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd

-Make sure you restrict connections to this port to `echoctfred_vpn/172.24.0.1` and `echoctfred_backend/172.24.0.2` containers only.
+Make sure you restrict connections to the dockerd port to only these containers `echoctfred_vpn/172.24.0.1` and `echoctfred_backend/172.24.0.2`.

 Your `frontend` is accessible at http://localhost:8080/